Frtzqe/AntiGo/README.md

 History reveals that LXQt is, at it root, based on a project called "Antico" (which in turn was inspired by "QLWM").
 The name of this derived project "AntiGo" was born rapidly.

-My idea is just to replace "lxqt-panel", and create a drop-in "ntgo-panel" application.
+My idea is just to remove "lxqt-panel", and create a drop-in "ntgo-panel" application.
 Once this new panel is functional, the chosen approach allows for gradual replacement of other parts of LXQt as well (if needed).
 Certain parts of LXQt (like qterminal, pcmanfm-qt) certainly do not need a retrofit!

 Ambitious?
 Sure.